Skip to main content

 CASA - Citizenship Application Assistance Program in Maryland for Permanent Residents

-If in contact with the Immigration Customs Enforcement (ICE) please contact your immigration attorney and read the rights you have beforehand
+If in contact with the Immigration Customs Enforcement (ICE) please contact your immigration attorney and read your rights beforehand.

 Correcting Myths About Immigrants

 Myths being spread about immigrants and undocumented people are harmful and cause divides not only on our campus but throughout the country.
 Many of the myths currently in place are rooted in misinformation.
-Below are links to learn more about some of the misconceptions about immigrant populations and how they harm our community.
+We'd like to provide some links and examples to share some of the misconceptions about immigrant populations and how they can harm our community.

 Further resources: